UnionOfRAD/manual/en/installation/README.md

 ### Using Git

 Don't want to use composer?
-No problem, you can also use plain Git, too.
+No problem, you can also just use plain Git, too.
 The following command will clone the distribution into the current directory as `project`.
 The upstream's repository will be setup with the name `distro`.